 Will Breast Lift Surgery Leave Scars?

 As your incisions continue to heal, the skin will have some degree of scarring, which should gradually become less noticeable over time.
 Although you will have scars from your breast lift surgery, our surgeons take great care to minimise their length and appearance.
-They are experienced in the latest “short scar” surgical techniques, which prevent scarring underneath the breast.
+They are experienced in the latest “short scar” surgical techniques, which prevent scarring underneath the breast in most cases.
+Depending on how much excess skin there is, the scars range from a half circle at the border of the upper areola, to a full circle around the areola, then possibly with the addition of a vertical scar from the bottom of the areola to the lower level of the breast; in the most severe cases, there may also be a scar along the underside of the breast in the fold where the bra sits.
 Your surgeon will thoroughly explain these techniques during your consultation, advising on the most appropriate approach for your needs.

 Before & After Breast Lift Pictures

 Before and after breast lift photos can help you get a realistic look at what you can achieve with surgery.
 Browse through the pictures below to see what other patients have been able to accomplish.